OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:161

-> Princes persecute me without cause,
+> Princes pursue me without reason,
 > But my heart stands in awe of Your words.

 ## Psalm 119:162

 > I rejoice at Your word,
-> Like one who finds great spoil.
+> Like one who finds great treasure.

 ## Psalm 119:163

-> I hate and loathe falsehood,
+> I detest and abhor falsehood,
 > But I love Your Law.

 ## Psalm 119:164

-> Seven times a day I praise You
+> I praise You throughout the day
 > Because of Your righteous judgments.

 ## Psalm 119:165